 Booking Confirmation: On receipt of all due payments within the quotation validity period and provided availability with suppliers we will issue your itinerary with a confirmed status, at which stage the contract between us becomes binding.
 Confirmed means the suppliers have accepted your reservation from us, subject to the reservation conditions.
 This contract will be governed by English law and any dispute which arises will be subject to the exclusive jurisdiction of the Courts of England and Wales.

 Full Payment: Full payment must be received no later than 2 months prior to your arrival unless we have advised you of an earlier payment date and no payments are refundable after this time.
 Should money not be received in the time stated the booking may be treated as cancelled.

-Insurance: It is imperative that a proof of adequate travel insurance cover for any particular requirements is presented at the point of confirming your booking.
+Travel Insurance: It is imperative that a proof of adequate travel insurance cover for any particular requirements is presented at the point of confirming your booking.
 We are not regulated to sell travel insurance, but we can direct you in the right direction.
 More details on travel insurance.

 Names Accuracy: It is your responsibility to check that the names shown on your booking confirmation match exactly with names as they appear in the passports of the people who are travelling.
 This is important in the situation when you have domestic flights booked with us.
 You must contact us immediately to advise us of any discrepancies as you may be denied boarding on your flights.
 Charges imposed by the airlines might apply.

 Time Management: It is your responsibility to arrive on time for flights and transfers and to reconfirm your onward or return flight and departure time.